Reallynoobcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Command to display current directory contents, including hidden files.

 #5-listfilesdigitonly
 *Command that isplay current directory contents in long format, with user and group IDs displayed numerically, and hidden files.

+#6-firstdirectory
+*Command that creates a directory named my_first_directory in the /tmp/ directory.